polkachu/substrate-validator/README.md

 We have a rather opinionated node cluster structure.
 The basic structure is:

-1. Name each sora node as `sora1`, `sora2`, etc. Group all Sora nodes into `sora` group.
-2. Name each polkadex node as `polkadex1`, `polkadex2`, etc. Group all Polkadex nodes into `polkadex` group.
+1. Name each polkadex node as `polkadex1`, `polkadex2`, etc. Group all polkadex nodes into `polkadex` group.
-3. So or and so forth for all other nodes.
+1. So or and so forth for all other nodes.
-4. Group all nodes into a `validators` group.
+1. Group all nodes into a `validators` group.

 The structure allows you to target `vars` to each node, or each cluster cluster, or the whole cluster.